locationtech/geomesa/docs/user/filesystem/commandline.rst

 Notice that the bucket "directory structure" includes year, month, day and then a 0,1,2,3 representing a quadrant of the Z2 Space Filling Curve with 2bit resolution (i.e. 0 = lower left, 1 = lower right, 2 = upper left, 3 = upper right).
-Note that in our example Jan 1 and Jan 2 both do not have all four quadrants represented.
+Note that in our example January 1st and 2nd both do not have all four quadrants represented.
 This means that the input dataset for that day didn't have any data in that region of the world.
-If additional data were ingested the directory and a corresponding file would be created.
+If additional data were ingested, the directory and a corresponding file would be created.

 update-metadata